asifhameed/asifhameed/README.md

 ### Hello and Welcome 👋, I'm Asif Hameed

-### I'm a Father, Developer Tech Lead
+### I'm a Father, Senior Software Engineer (Tech Lead) : PHP-Laravel/CodeIgniter, NodeJs-ExpressJs/Angular
-- 👨🏽‍🎓 I enjoy teaching coding skills as well as helping students & fellow developers
+- 👨🏽‍🎓 I enjoy coding skills as well as helping Juniors & fellow developers
 - 📚 I'm constantly learning new skills and _striving for progress_
 - 🏆 Goal: Be the person I needed when I was younger
 - ⚡ Motto: _Keep striving for progress, not perfection_